vindarel/common-lisp-course-in-videos/README.md

 Here is some feedback from people who took the course:

+> Great and succinct intro to a wonderful programming language.
+Highly recommended for anyone that wants to learn and have fun programming in Common Lisp.

+Robert T, July 2024. (*I am puzzled by "intro" but thanks :p*)

 > I've only just started the course, but I'm learning a lot.
 Well explained, and taught at a good pace.
 So far so good.

 Squinton C, April 2024.